 Christian scherer, a senior executive of Airbus, has quite clear ideas about his company's plans for unmanned aircraft.
 For this he did not fail to express them in a recent interview with the Associated Press in which he added that he wanted to sell electric or hybrid planes within the next 15 years.

-“It is not a technological problem, but a regulatory one.
-Not to mention the psychological dynamics concerning the perception of passengers ".
+"It is not a technological problem, but a regulatory one.
+Not to mention the psychological dynamics that affect the perception of passengers".

-At the last Paris Air Show, several operators proposed autonomous airplanes: mostly for military purposes, but also for private urban transport (the "aero taxis").
+At the last Paris Air Show, several operators proposed autonomous aircraft: mostly for military purposes, but also for private urban transport (the "aero taxis").

 When we think of large unmanned aircraft, the issue of safety arises spontaneously.
-Think of the recent incidents (with the pilot cut off) that involved the innovative Boeing 738 Max in Ethiopia and Indonesia.
-Dozens of deaths due to faulty software that "did it on its own" while managing an aircraft are creepy.
+Think of the recent accidents (with the pilot cut off) that involved the innovative Boeing 738 Max in Ethiopia and Indonesia.
+Dozens of deaths due to faulty software that "did it by itself" while managing an aircraft are creepy.

-"Our strategies have not changed with the crashes in Indonesia and Ethiopia," adds Scherer.
-"There is only a renewed need for skills: we have it, other companies are still looking for it to improve."
+"Our strategies didn't change with the crashes in Indonesia and Ethiopia," adds Scherer.
+"There is only a renewed need for skills: we have them, other companies are still looking to improve themselves".